persteenolsen/django-starter-two/README.md

 ```
 Note: It is important to add the name of the app in the command `example` !!!

-This command will create a file for the migration of the Models to two Table in the MySQL DB
+This command will create a file for the migration of the Models to three Tables in the MySQL DB

 - Now run the command:

 ```bash
 python manage.py migrate
 ```
-This will create the Tables Post and Employee in the DB and you are now ready for administrate the Posts and Employees by the Django Admin Backend
+This will create the Tables Post Employee and Todo in the DB and you are now ready for administrate the Posts Employees and Todo by the Django Admin Backend

 Happy use of Django :-)